qurat-azim/Suicides-Analysis/proposal.md

 ## Motivation & Purpose

-According to [World Health Organization](https://www.who.int/health-topics/suicide), suicides take away the lives of over 700,00 people globally every year, but many of these are preventable if there are sufficient support resources available.
-If we could understand the correlation between suicides among different cohorts and across the social economic spectrum, then we may be able to target the appropriate resources to a specific demographic of population.
-To address this challenge, we propose building a data visualization app that allows doctors and mental health researchers to visually explore a dataset of suicides in countries around the world.
-Our app will show various socio-economic measurements and allow users to explore the data by filtering and re-ordering on different variables to order to compare socio-economic factors that may affect suicide rates.
+Suicide is a serious public health issue that affects millions of people worldwide each year.
+According to the World Health Organization, suicide is the second leading cause of death among 15-29 year-olds globally, and it is estimated that around 800,000 people die by suicide each year.

+To better understand the scope and impact of this problem, we propose building a Dash app that provides an interactive platform for exploring data about suicides in different countries and years.

 ## Data Description